justahuman1/i3-grid/README.md

 - Search indexing is suboptimal for double digits (rofi limitations)
 - Rofi UI does not resize dynamically for large col and row digits
+- Percentage commands do not work with older versions of i3.
+Possible workarounds in consideration.

 ## Crushed Bugs